 So, that engine is a 3.6L V6.
 It delivers 310 hp with 266 lb-ft of torque.
 And, It’s paired with a 9-speed automatic transmission.

 I find it impressive that Chevrolet puts that same powerplant in trims from the L all the way up to the top-of-the-line High Country.
-Because it’s powerful and fun to drive.
+Because it’s both powerful and fun to drive.

 What’s equally impressive is the Stop/Start technology that is in every 2020 Traverse.